San Francisco in a Nutshell:

 - Late May: Carnaval San Francisco Festival and Grand Parade (a festive Latin/Caribbean celebration in the Mission).

-- Late June: Frameline/San Francisco International GLBT Film Festival.
+- Late June: Frameline/San Francisco International LGBTQ Film Festival.

 - Late June: San Francisco Gay Pride.